 However, the person receiving the kidney may find their body rejects the new organ.
 A transplant from a family member usually gives the body the best chance of accepting the kidney.

 Financial help is available for many people.
-Medicare and Medicaid usually cover treatment for kidney failure, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Medicare and Medicaid usually cover treatment for kidney failure, according to the

 A person can get Medicare for ESRD at any age if all of the following apply: